rinwilr/vsd-sky130-rtl-workshop/Day_2/README.md

-# Day 2 - RTL Synthesis and Coding Styles
+# Day 2 - Timing Libraries, Synthesis Approaches, and Efficient Flip-Flop Coding

 This folder contains the practical labs and results for Day 2 of the VSD workshop.